Story Maps

 I find it tremendously helpful to look at produced films and note their elements in a Story Map, creating a quick-reference “library” of maps to compare and contrast.
 It is a tremendous help to study how professional screenwriters take their characters along their journey from point A to Z.

-If you work with me, I will provide you with a primer on my Story Map method and several sample Story Maps from successful Hollywood movies.
+If you work with me, I will provide you with my Story Maps e-books in PDF format (printable and works on all platforms), several sample Story Maps from successful Hollywood movies and a Worksheet to write your own Story Map.
 These materials will give you a clear, powerful road to success on both a craft and commercial level with your writing.

 FORM, NOT FORMULA